hashchange/jquery.scrollable/README.md

 jQuery.scrollable has been tested with

-- 2015, 2016 versions of Chrome, Firefox, Safari, and Opera on the desktop
+- 2015, 2016, 2017 versions of Chrome, Firefox, Safari, and Opera on the desktop
 - IE8+, Edge
-- Safari on iOS 8, iOS 9, Chrome on Android 5
+- Safari on iOS 8-10, Chrome on Android 5
 - SlimerJS

 IE8 can't handle the heavily asynchronous character of the unit tests.
 It has been tested manually instead, using the [AMD demo][tool-chain-commands] (run it with `grunt demo`).